sdogruyol/calculator-tdd/README.md

 # Thanks

-Thanks to everyone in LYK 2017 Rails classroom :heart
+Thanks to everyone in LYK 2017 Rails classroom :heart: